Report suspected varroa mite

 - the date the sample was collected

-Step 3: Report the suspected mite
+Step 3: Report the suspected varroa mite

 Report online

 Complete the Bee 123 form to report your suspected varroa mite.
-Attach the photos of the suspected mite.
+Attach the photos of the mite.

 If you're having trouble accessing the form, email varroa@dpi.qld.gov.au.